GoMatrixHosting/create-awx-system/docs/User_Manual.md

 Purge Database (Advanced)

+Warning: This tool may cause irreversible damage to your database.

 This template allows you to shrink your Synapse database, it should be used when purging local/remote media doesn’t reclaim enough disk space.
 Be aware that using this tool can cause cause performance issues and will also cause your server to experience downtime.

 Purge Mode		5 modes are available: